Elliptic Littlewood identities: Elliptic Cauchy identities

 \section{Elliptic Cauchy identities}

-Thus, in particular, the skew interpolation functions behave very much as analogues of skew Macdonald polynomials--not entirely surprising, given that skew Macdonald polynomials are limits of skew interpolation functions, as follows from Theorem 8.5 of \cite{bctheta}.
+From the results of the previous section, it is clear that the skew interpolation functions behave very much as analogues of skew Macdonald polynomials.
+This is not entirely surprising, given that skew Macdonald polynomials are limits of skew interpolation functions, as follows from Theorem 8.5 of \cite{bctheta}.
 More precisely, one has